dblspk/web-app/README.md

 * Produces no visible alteration in the text.
 * Can store a near-unlimited amount of data regardless of length of the cover text.
-* Can be used with software that does not support file transfers.
+* Can be used with applications that do not support file transfers.
 * Reduces suspicion by not requiring the frequent transfer of large files during communication.

 ### Cons

-* Can be filtered or corrupted by software that does not support Unicode, or that attempts to format user input.
+* Can be filtered or corrupted by applications that do not support Unicode, or that attempt to format user input.
 * Extremely easy to detect.
 Any digital text can be checked for the possible presence of a message by pasting it into a decoder, or a text editor that displays non-printing characters.
-Large messages may create line breaks in some text fields.
+Large messages may create line breaks in some applications.

 __If you are serious about concealing your payload, you should use another form of steganography.__